ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

     <tr>
     <td width="48%">

--  Thorough documentation of the basic features backed by a community to help you set up any vehicle to fit your needs
+-  Thorough documentation of the available features backed by a community to help you set up any vehicle to fit your needs
 -  Many command modes to fit every type of vehicle: Acro, Stabilize, Loiter, Alt-hold, Return To Launch, Land, Follow Me,